jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 J = \text{mean square error} + \lambda \cdot ||W||
 $$

 This is called **regularization**.
-Here, we introduce another hyperparameter called regularization factor $$ \lambda $$ to penalize overfitting.
+Here we introduce another hyperparameter called regularization factor $$ \lambda $$ to penalize overfitting.

 In this example, we use a L2 norm (**L2 regularization**)
 $$ ||W|| $$
- as the penalty.
+ as the penality.

-After many repetitions of trial, we pick $$ \lambda $$ to be 1.
+After many try and error, we pick $$ \lambda $$ to be 1.
 With the regularization, our model makes better predictions.

 <div class="imgcap">
 <img src="/assets/dl/p3.png" style="border:none;width:60%">
 </div>

-Like other hyperparameters for training, the process is trial and error.
-In fact, we use a relatively high $$ \lambda $$ in this problem because there are only a few trainable parameters in the model.
-In real life problems, $$ \lambda $$ is lower because we are dealing with larger amounts of trainable parameters.
+Like other hyperparameters for training, the process is try and error.
+In fact we use a relative high $$ \lambda $$ in this problem because there are only a few trainable parameters in the model.
+In real life problems, $$ \lambda $$ is lower because we are dealing with larger amount of trainable parameters.

 There is another interesting observation.
 The loss may jump up sharply and drop to the previous level after a few thousand iterations.
 ```